 The book Introduction to Agile Methods by Sondra Ashmore & Kristin Runyan is a straightforward introduction to agile values, principles and practices which includes interviews with various luminaries

 "Scrum Shortcuts Without Cutting Corners" by Ilan Goldstein is a must read book that delivers real world examples on how to effectively implement and embed Agile in your team or organisation.

 What are the practical concerns associated with running microservice systems?
 And what you need to know to embrace the power of smaller services without making things too hard?
 2

 This article describes how Danske Bank effectively introduced Kanban for development teams in a two day workshop using an “involve me and I learn” method.
-It describes how to use the approach and provides guidance on getting started, enabling you to do it yourself and get started with Kanban.

 In the book Kanban from the Inside Mike Burrows describes the Kanban Method, explores various models that can be using with Kanban and provides a process for implementing Kanban in organizations.
-InfoQ interviewed Mike about Kanban’s values, flow and classes of service, combining Kanban with Agile or Lean Startup and implementing Kanban in organizations.

 The book Kanban in Action provides ideas for applying kanban to visualize work, track progress and limit work in process, metrics for improvement, and games and exercises to learn kanban principles.

 The Incremental Commitment Spiral Model: Principles and Practices for Successful Systems and Software describes a process model generator.
 InfoQ interviewed the authors Barry Boehm and Richard Turner.